DBoo92/317Hardware/index.md

 Click on the [budget](https://github.com/DBoo92/317Hardware/blob/master/documentation/budget/GreenhouseBudget.pdf) to view the projected costs.

-Need to discuss with the professor today whether to use a relay, transistor, or code to turn the effector on/off. *UPDATE* Kristian has suggested speaking to Kelly or Vlad regarding this
+Need to discuss with the professor today whether to use a relay, transistor, or code to turn the effector on/off. **UPDATE** Kristian has suggested speaking to Kelly or Vlad regarding this.

 Decided on the capacitive moisture sensor instead of resistive, due to more accurate readings and corrosion resistance.
-Have sourced the Gikfun EK1940 from [Amazon](https://www.amazon.ca/Gikfun-Capacitive-Corrosion-Resistant-Detection/dp/B07H3P1NRM/ref=sr_1_1_sspa?keywords=capacitive+soil&qid=1569351693&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyNzJZWjNOOEFLM0E0JmVuY3J5cHRlZElkPUEwNjg0MjI4Ukg0RVgxWUdTMktNJmVuY3J5cHRlZEFkSWQ9QTA0MDYyODNFOUpQM0hWM1I3QVUmd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl).
+I have sourced the Gikfun EK1940 from [Amazon](https://www.amazon.ca/gp/product/B07H3P1NRM/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).

+I will also be incorporating a pump/nozzle system to spray water on the soil when moisture readings are low.
+I will be using the Gikgun EK1856C from [Amazon](https://www.amazon.ca/gp/product/B0744DL1S9/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1).

 ### September 17, 2019 - Schedule Due

-Here you can view the proposed [project schedule](https://github.com/DBoo92/317Hardware/blob/master/documentation/schedule/Project1.pdf) pdf or [Microsoft Project file](https://github.com/DBoo92/317Hardware/blob/master/documentation/schedule/Project1.mpp).
+Here you can view the proposed [project schedule pdf](https://github.com/DBoo92/317Hardware/blob/master/documentation/schedule/Project1.pdf) or [Microsoft Project file](https://github.com/DBoo92/317Hardware/blob/master/documentation/schedule/Project1.mpp) if you have the software.

-*Repository edit: Proposal and schedule files moved into nested folders inside Documentation folder.
+**Repository edit: Proposal and schedule files moved into nested folders inside Documentation folder.

 Met with our project sponsor (Valeria) and received great feedback regarding different features we can implement/how to implement.
 Meeting report to follow soon.